 for Your Maximum

-If you have been injured in the Bronx due to someone else’s negligence, contact the Bronx Construction Accident lawyers at Michael J. Redenburg, Esq.
+If you have been injured in a construction accident in Harlem due to someone else’s negligence, contact the Harlem Construction Accident lawyers at Michael J. Redenburg, Esq.
 PC and get the wheels of justice spinning for you.
 Call 212-240-9465 now!